-Thanks to the hard work of Senator Max Baucus (D-MT), along with land trusts and coalition partners around the country, on August 3, 2006 the Congress approved a tremendous expansion of the federal tax incentive for conservation easement donations.
+Thanks to the hard work of Senator Max Baucus (D-MT), along with land trusts and coalition partners around the country, in 2006 the Congress approved a tremendous expansion of the federal tax incentive for conservation easement donations.
 This was a great victory for conservation!

 In 2006 and 2007 the tax incentive helped America’s land trusts increase the pace of land conservation by at least 535,000 acres compared to the previous two years!
 The law:

 - Raises the maximum deduction a donor can take for donating a conservation easement from 30% of their adjusted gross income (AGI) in any year to 50%;